marcinm1980/sqlstudio/plugins/migration/doc/workbench_module.rst

 ############################

-The :mod:`workbench` module provides several submodules that facilitate the development of python plugins and scripts for MySQL Workbench.
+The :mod:`workbench` module provides several submodules that facilitate the development of python plugins and scripts for MySql Studio.

 .. contents::
     :local: